arshappleid/cosc-360-project/docs/implementation_doc.md

 We also wrote out unit tests for almost all of our important functions in the ```src/tests/``` repo, which we automated them running through github actions as seen in ```~/.github/workflows/``` which ensured that the team was easily able to debug most of the problems if some functionality was not working.
 These tests can also be seen through the github actions tab.

+### Initial Home.php layout explained

+We wrapped each item in a  <section> tags , and then within that section used <aside> tag to create the image description , and then used the <article> tag to display the right half which consisted of all the comments.
+This idea was taken from this [W3 Schools Article](https://www.w3schools.com/html/html_layout.asp) .

+On top we designed the Header and Footer Seperately , and included them on rest of our pages.

 ### Authentication

 For the authentication mechanism, the client side code sends MD5 hashed messages to the <u>server</u> side code.
 From the Client Side we made use of the [Crypto-js](https://www.npmjs.com/package/crypto-js) library , to convert the text string into Hashed Password.
 Which were then submitted through the form, to the server functions.